Shruthi-Sivagnanam/Computer-Network/File Transfer/README.md

 # File Transfer using TCP

-In this program the client should upload the any text file.
+In this program the client should upload any text file [To upload other kind of files please change the extension accordingly in server program].
 The server would read and save it in the same directory.

 ## How to run the programs